civican/legisinfo/42-1/bills/C-337/bill_text.md

 Paragraph 60(2)(b) of the Act is replaced by the following:

-establish seminars for the continuing education of judges, including in respect of matters related to sexual assault law **and social context that have been developed in consultation with sexual assault survivors, as well as with groups and organizations that support them**;
+establish seminars for the continuing education of judges, including in respect of matters related to sexual assault law and social context that have been developed in consultation with sexual assault survivors, as well as with groups and organizations that support them;

 ### Section 4